karenbolon/Portfolio/README.md

 # [Regression Analysis Project: Capital Bike Sharing](https://github.com/kbolon1/Regression_Analysis)

+* This model retains clients by providing a seemless customer experience while using a fit-for-purpose inventory.
+This helps entities forecast customer demand and ultimately optimise their inventory and minimise capital expenditures.
 * Used Python, Pandas, NumPy, Matplotlib, Seaborn, math, SciKit-Learn
 * Built and trained a regression model on the Capital Bike Share (Washington, D.C.) from the Kaggle data set (https://www.kaggle.com/competitions/bike-sharing-demand/data) to predict demand for bicycle rentals at any given hour based on time and weather
 * Imported and cleaned data, performed exploratory data analysis (EDA)